Baltimore's curfew takes a toll on city businesses

 After facing criticism early in the week that police were slow to react to unrest on Monday, city officials said they planned to hold off on lifting the curfew until they were certain violence would not recur.

 Furman spent the first few nights of the week sleeping on his office floor.
-He said that even when the curfew lifts, he will be wary about how late he stays open.
+He said that even when the curfew lifts, he’ll be wary about how late he stays open.

 “If I feel that it’s safe for my employees to go home, if I feel like they’re going to arrive home and their homes are going to be there, then business as usual,” Furman said.
 “If not, then I don’t know.
 We’ve got to be fluid.”